Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m2.md

   - Added new Multimedia API set to set zoom level with the field of view.
   - Added new Multimedia API set to set or get replaygain.
   - Added new Multimedia API set to set or get adaptive variants and property for buffering time.
-  - Added new Nlp API set of new Namespace and Class.
+  - Added new Nlp API set for new Namespace and Class.
   - Added new InputMethod API set for floating keyboard and to hide or launch IME.
   - Added new Wi-Fi API set for forgetting access point (AP), BssidScan, RawSsid, CountryCode, and WPS connection cancellation.
   - Added new Applications API set for rpc-port to support Remote Procedure Call (RPC).